lifelike/countersheetsextension/README.md

 * Any counters can be mixed on the same sheet (even different sizes).
 * Registration marks for manual cutting of the sheets.
 * Decide exactly where on a sheet to put blocks of counters, for die cutting.
+* Export created sheets to PNG or PDF.
+* Export individual counters to PNG images.

 Installation
 ------------